paulspringett/bcx/README.md

 ## Bcx

 > NB.
-This gem is missing a lot of the Basecamp endpoints.
-Please feel free [to contribute!](#contributing)
+This gem has a lot of the main Basecamp endpoints.
+Please add others by [contributing!](#contributing)

 Fully-fledged Ruby API wrapper for Basecamp Next